Mere weeks after rewatching 1941’s The Adventures of Captain Marvel as part

-Coghlan appeared in Shazam!’s 13th episode (“The Braggart”) as a zoo employee who chats with Michael Gray’s Billy Batson and Les Tremayne’s Mentor.
-Gray made a far briefer cameo (wearing his trademark shirt, taken directly from the page) in 2023’s Shazam!
-Fury of the Gods, getting to shout out Zachary Levi’s character by his original name of decades past.
+Coghlan appears in Shazam!’s 13th episode (“The Braggart”) as a zoo employee who chats with Michael Gray’s Billy Batson and Les Tremayne’s Mentor.
+Gray makes a far briefer cameo (wearing his trademark shirt, taken directly from the page) in 2023’s Shazam!
+Fury of the Gods, shouting out Zachary Levi’s character by his original name of decades past.

 Speaking of time, I spent just a bit too much of it putting together the commemoration of these crossover events below; you’re welcome to share it at full size where you like.